 Make this.
 It’s so yum, and such a great beginning to any number of creamy vegan dishes.

-- one clove garlic, minced, optional (if you prefer a less pungent, spicy garlic flavor, use garlic powder to taste after mayo is blended)
+- 1 clove garlic if you prefer a less pungent, spicy garlic flavor, use garlic powder to taste after mayo is blended, minced, optional

-- other optional ingredients: Dijon mustard, to taste, start with about 1/2 teaspoon
+- 1 tbsp other optional ingredients: Dijon mustard to taste, start with about 1/2 teaspoon

 - Blend tofu and garlic (and optional Dijon mustard) in blender until smooth.
 Add lemon juice, to taste, and blend.
 Add non-dairy milk your desired consistency.
 Season with salt to taste.